jjmontesl/cubetl/README.md

 Example ETL processes
 ---------------------

-Check the following example ETL processes
+Example ETL processes included with the project:

   * Simple CubETL process (local directory list)
   * PCAxis to SQL OLAP star-schema (Spanish census)
   * OLAP schema definition, SQL generation and random data load (fictional web shop)
   * Apache web server log file parsing and SQL loading in OLAP star-schema
   * Wikipedia huge XML load to SQL star schema
+  * Generate OLAP schema from SQL database and visualize in CubesViewer
-  * Querying and exporting to CSV
+  * Querying a SQL database and exporting to CSV

 To run these examples you'll need the *examples* directory of the *cubetl* project, which is not included in the PyPI *pip* download.
 You can get them by cloning the cubetl